Robins - Year 4

 We begin each morning by learning our weekly spellings, using a range of methods from the Pyramid Technique to a Timed Challenge.
 We are currently following the Babcock spelling scheme, which includes the Year 4 National Curriculum spelling list but also provides opportunities for looking at a range of spelling skills such as the use of the apostrophe, suffixes and prefixes.

 Following our daily spellings we have a 20 minute Guided Reading session.
-So far this year we have enjoyed reading the following texts:
+This year we will read the following texts:

 - The Dinosaur Garden